Type 15 tank

-The Type 15 (15式轻型坦克 (yīwǔ shì qīngxíng tǎnkè), also designated ZTQ-15), nicknamed the Black Panther (黑豹 (hēi bào)), is a Chinese third generation light tank operated by the People's Liberation Army Ground Force and People's Liberation Army Navy Marine Corps.
-It could become a successor to the Type 62 light tank that was retired from the Chinese army in 2013.
+The Type 15 (15式轻型坦克 (yīwǔ shì qīngxíng tǎnkè), also designated ZTQ-15), codenamed the Black Panther (黑豹 (hēi bào)), is a Chinese third generation light tank family operated by the People's Liberation Army Ground Force, People's Liberation Army Navy Marine Corps, and People's Liberation Army Air Force Airborne Corps.
+The tank has also been exported to the Bangladesh Army.
+It is the effective successor to the Type 62 light tank that was retired from the Chinese army in 2013.
+The export version of the tank is known as VT-5.

 Development

 During development, the Type 15 was repeatedly sighted by Chinese citizens, with sightings as early as 2011.
 The Type 15 entered mass production in 2016.
-On December 2018, the tank was officially acknowledged to be in active service.
+In December 2018, the tank was officially acknowledged to be in active service.
 It was showcased in the 70th National Day parade on October 1, 2019.

 Design

 Overview

 The Type 15 is designed to fulfill the requirement for a lighter, more mobile modern tank that can effectively operate in highland/plateau, woodland and water-rich regions where the heavier Type 99 and Type 96 main battle tanks might have difficulties traversing.

-In the high altitude region like Tibet, the air becomes thin and engines start to lose power.
-Heavily-armored vehicles such as T-72 and T-90 main battle tanks will have difficulty to traverse in the hypoxic environment, but the Type-15 light tank can operate at high altitudes with its powerful engine and oxygen generators.
-The new tank is also much more mobile than heavier main battle tanks due to its light weight and high power/weight ratio.
+In high altitude regions like Tibet, the air becomes thin and engines start to lose power.
+Heavily armored vehicles such as T-72 and T-90 main battle tanks will have difficulty to traverse in the hypoxic environment, but the Type-15 light tank can operate at high altitudes with its powerful engine and oxygen generators.
+Type-15 is also much more mobile than heavier main battle tanks due to its light weight and high power-to-weight ratio.